Kay Lohrasp

 16th-century Shahnameh illustration of Kay Lohrasp seated on his throne.

 Kay Lohrasp (لهراسپ) was a legendary Iranian king who ruled Iran after Kay Khosrow.
 He had two brave sons Vishtaspa (also known as Gushtasp) and the younger Zarir.
 Vishtaspa ruled Iran after his father.
-One of Kay Lohrasp most notable works is the construction of a Fire temple.
+One of Kay Lohrasp’s most notable works is the construction of Balkh.

 Lohrasp in the Shahnameh

 Lohrasp was not really the king of Iran; he ruled only part of Iran and was the head of his great tribes.
 The land he occupied is called Arzan or Arzāniān, and his whereabouts are still unknown.
 In fact, his son Goshtāsep and his grandson Esfandiyār are very famous.
 The character of the Lohraspian dynasty is God-worshiping, and it was by his son that the Zoroastrian religion was adopted in Iran.